 The Supervisory Board is responsible for proper operation of the risk management control system, including key risk management.
-It approves the Regulations on Banking Risks Capital Management, the Risk Appetite Statement and the first level limits of the Bank and monitors their compliance with the Bank's Strategy, Financial and Capital Plan and takes into account the impact of strategic decision-making on the Risk Profile of the Bank.
+It approves the Strategy on Banking Risks Capital Management (inluding the Risk Appetite Statement) and Regulation on significant risks and capital management (including the first level limits) and monitors its compliance with the Bank's Development Strategy, Financial and Capital Plan and takes into account the impact of strategic decision-making on the risk profile of the Bank.